natercioluno/bigsmoke-unsure/README.md

-# play
+# Play

-Unsure tournament player template
+This is a template for starting a `player` implementation of the [Unsure Tournament](https://github.com/corverroos/unsure)